Ashutosh-Badave/4.EKF_estimator_for_Drone/README.md

 Welcome to the EKF estimation for Drone project.
 This is the forth and last project in Aerial Vehicle Engineer NanoDegree program at Udacity.
 In this project, I have developed the estimation portion of the controller used in the C++ simulator.

 Once again, I have developed my estimator in pieces.
-How I completed those steps and successfully designed estimator is explained in [writeup file](Writeup.md) and combined both own controller software with estimator software to peform pre-defined trajectory follower drone as shown below.
+How I completed those steps and successfully designed estimator is explained in [writeup file](Writeup.md) and combined PID controller (previous project!) with EKF estimator to peform pre-defined trajectory follower drone as shown below.

 <pre align="center"><img src="images/Final_output_estimator.gif"/></pre>